pmjones/ext-request/README.md

 properties will not be set (defaulting to `null` in all cases).

-The public read-only properties cannot be overridden; however, child classes may add new private properties as desired. **ServerRequest reserves the right to add new public properties in future versions.
-Properties in child classes should be private, not protected or public, to prevent BC breaks between ServerRequest releases.**
+The public read-only properties cannot be overridden; however, child classes may add new properties as desired.

 ServerRequest has no methods; child classes may add methods as desired, and ServerRequest does not anticipate adding new methods of its own.